 How to Get to Northeast BC

 Direct flights are available into Fort St. John and Dawson Creek from Vancouver, Calgary and Edmonton.
+There is also an airport in Fort Nelson, with connecting flights through Prince George.
 Vehicle rentals are available from local airports; make sure to reserve in advance.

 By road, there are multiple points of entry to Northeast BC.
 From Vancouver and the Okanagan, expect a two-day drive via Highway 1 and 97.
 Coming from Edmonton and Grande Prairie?
 Highway 43 is an easy one-day straight shot; from Calgary, Highways 2 and 22 will connect you to the main artery heading west in a longer but scenic route.